maherelgamil/arabicdatetime/README.md

-Easy and useful tool to get arabic date with arabic characters for laravel >= 5.1.0  .
+Easy and useful tool to generate arabic or hijri date with multi-language support for laravel .